blackhoodieRE/blackhoodiere.github.io/_posts/2026-03-12-BSidesLimburg2026.md

 The event will take place the day before the conference.
 We’re offering a 1-day free training, for women, by women.

 We are also thrilled to announce that tickets to the conference will be given to each attendee, thanks to the support of BSides Limburg.
-A big thanks to the organisers for providing these tickets and supporting the mission of Blackhoodie.
+A big thanks to the organisers for providing these tickets and supporting the mission of Blackhoodie, and a big thank you to CybHERstrong (founded by Veerle Peeters) for sponsoring our training.

 **TL;DR:**